Gayatrisin123/Smart-Logistic-Manager/SECURITY.md

 You can report vulnerabilities by:

-- Opening a confidential issue on GitHub: [🚨 Raise Issue](https://github.com/UjjwalSaini07/Smart-Logistics-Manager/issues)
+- Opening a confidential issue on GitHub: [🚨 Raise Issue](https://github.com/Gayatrisin123/Smart-Logistics-Manager/issues)
-- Or contacting us directly at:  `ujjwalsaini0007+Logistics@gmail.com`

 ## ⚡ Response Process